lawrennd/snippets/_information-game/includes/jaynes-world-histogram.md

 				  directory = '\writeDiagramsDir/information-game')
 }

 \figure{\includediagram{\diagramsDir/information-game/four-bin-histogram-entropy-vs-turns}{\width}}{Four bin histogram entropy game.
-The plot shows the increasing entropy against the number of turns.}{four-bin-histogram-entropy-vs-turns}
+The plot shows the increasing entropy against the number of turns across \gradientAscentTurns iterations of gradient ascent.}{four-bin-histogram-entropy-vs-turns}

 \notes{Note that the entropy starts at a saddle point, increaseases rapidly, and the levels off towards the maximum entropy, with the gradient decreasing slowly in the manner of Zeno's paradox.}